What the future may hold for Turpin siblings

 "While there can be a number of complicated and interrelated medical, social and psychological disorders, there have been amazing and heartwarming examples of people who are survivors," Ochberg said.
 "We don't want to overemphasize hopelessness when everyone who cares about people like this are trying to find reasons to hopeful and optimistic."

-Officials are working with the hospital to assess the adult victims and determine whether they can make decisions, said Mary Parks, a spokesperson for the Riverside County Department of Public Social Services.
+Officials are working with the hospital to assess the seven adult victims and determine whether they can make decisions, said Mary Parks, a spokesperson for the Riverside County Department of Public Social Services.
 The agency will seek authorization and guidance from the court on who will provide care for the children, she said.

 Foster care, possibly adoption